 Our Beer Festival

 We've reached the end of another festival.
-Thanks to everyone who attended.
-Without you there would be no festival!
+Thanks to everyone who attended and all the volunteers who worked there for making it possible.

 The Beer of the Festival competition results are: